improbable-eng/grpc-web/README.md

 ### Server-side streaming with XHR

-Browsers that don't support [Fetch with `body.getReader`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) (Currently only Edge 14+ and Chrome 43+ - full ReadableStream was added in Chrome 52, but only `body.getReader()` is used) or `XMLHttpRequest.responseType = moz-chunked-arraybuffer` (Firefox 38+) use [XmlHttpRequest (XHR)](https://developer.mozilla.org/en/docs/Web/API/XMLHttpRequest).
+Browsers that don't support [Fetch with `body.getReader`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) (Currently only supported by Edge 14+, Chrome 43+ - full ReadableStream was added in Chrome 52, but only `body.getReader()` is used) or `XMLHttpRequest.responseType = moz-chunked-arraybuffer` (Firefox 38+) use [XmlHttpRequest (XHR)](https://developer.mozilla.org/en/docs/Web/API/XMLHttpRequest).

 XHR keeps the entire server response in memory.
 This means that a long-lived or otherwise large streaming response will consume a large amount of memory in the browser and may cause instability.
 Fetch does not suffer from this issue.
 It is therefore advised that you don't use open-ended or large payload server streaming if you intend to support browsers that do not support Fetch.

+You can read more about how grpc-web-client determines and uses transports [here](ts/docs/transport).

 ### Running the tests